Outplacement Is a Service for Laid-Off Employees

 Outplacement normally consists of individual or group career counseling and advising.
-Since many laid-off employees are unfamiliar with current job searching techniques, training in job searching is provided.
+Since many laid-off employees can be unfamiliar with current job searching techniques if they haven't sought employment in a long time, training in job searching is provided.

 Outplacement firms help develop resumes and cover letters and even apply for jobs for individuals.
 Outplacement firms also provide job leads and follow-up counseling and advice.